Ophthalmology made simple: Assessment, common problems and common pitfalls

 Research Paper of the Year Presentation and interview with the winner

-Address from RCGP Chair Elect (TBC following elections in July 2019)
+Address from RCGP Chair Elect Professor Martin Marshall

-Dr Roger Neighbour, Communications expert, Author of The Inner Consultation, former President, RCGP: ‘Zen and the art of leadership’
+Dr Roger Neighbour, Communications expert and author of The Inner Consultation: ‘Zen and the art of leadership’

 President’s Address: Professor Mayur Lakhani, President, RCGP